 Finally, don’t forget about nature’s own relax-and-restore program: the scenery of the Smoky Mountains.
 Just a few miles from the decidedly civilized pleasures of the city, the nation’s most-visited national park awaits.
 And if skiing is your group’s thing, the only ski resort in the state of Tennessee, Ober Gatlinburg, is just a few miles down the road.

-A great girls’ getaway really needs only two things to be fun: a place to stay and good company.
+A great girls’ getaway really needs only two things to be fun: good company and a place to stay.
 But add in the things that Pigeon Forge offers year-round – shopping, spas, relaxation, tasty food and more entertainment choices than you can experience in an entire week – and you’ve got the makings of a great group travel experience.